will-thomson4/will-thomson4/README.md

 I'm a full stack engineer, currently working at PolyAI in London, making multi-lingual conversational AI a reality!

-### Tech Stack:
+#### Tech Stack:
-Main tech stack is Python, Typescript, NodeJs, React, NextJs.
-But I've also dabbled in C++ and Flutter.
+Python, Typescript, NodeJs, React, NextJs.
+But I've also dabbled in C++, Flutter and Swift.

 - 🌱 Looking to learn more about animation design, machine learning visualisations and generative images.